Gunmen kill 2, injure 5 in fresh Plateau attack – The Sun Nigeria

 “I condemn the murder of my constituents at this time that we are putting efforts to reconcile the entire Plateau North for peaceful coexistence.

-“I remains focus and committed to the mandate given to me to secure the people, reconcile the people and empower the people of Plateau State North.”
+“I remain focused and committed to the mandate given to me to secure the people, reconcile the people and empower the people of Plateau State North.”

-The Plateau State Police Public Relations Officer, DSP Mathias Tyopev confirmed that killings and said Stephen Samuel 28, and Dajugu Randong 28 were murdered.
+The state police public relations officer, Mathias Tyopev, confirmed the killings and said that Stephen Samuel (28) and Dajugu Randong (28) were murdered.

-“On 08/09/2019 at about 2015hrs, the Barkin Ladi Police Division in Plateau State received a distress call that a Peugeot 504 Station Wagon with Reg.
-No. AA 393 TSF, Ash in colour was attacked by unknown gunmen.
+“On September 9, at about 2015hrs, the Barkin Ladi Police Division in Plateau State received a distress call that a Peugeot 504 station wagon with Reg.
+No. AA 393 TSF, ash in colour, was attacked by gunmen.

-“The caller also said that the victims were traveling from Fanlo to Nding Village when they were suddenly attacked.
-The attack resulted in the death of one Stephen Samuel ‘m’ 28yr old and Dajugu Randong ‘m’ 28yrs.
+“The caller also said that the victims were traveling from Fanlo to Nding village when they were suddenly attacked.
+The attack resulted in the death of Stephen Samuel, male, 28-year-old and Dajugu Randong, male 28yrs.
 Five other persons escaped the attack with various degree of injuries.”

-He said the Command investigators have since visited the scene of crime and efforts are ongoing to arrest the Perpetrators.
+He said investigators have since visited the scene of crime and efforts are ongoing to arrest the perpetrators.

 Leave a Reply